Charltont13/3150ex9/README.md

 # 3D Triangle Area Calculator

-This project contains a C++ application that calculates the area of a triangle in 3D space using the coordinates of its vertices.
+A C++ application that calculates the area of a triangle in 3D space using the coordinates of its vertices.

-## Overview

-The application uses a `Point3d` class to represent the vertices of the triangle in 3D space.
-It then calculates the distances between each pair of points and applies Heron's formula to determine the area of the triangle.

 ## Tests